-6. Give your full, focused attention.
+5. Give your full, focused attention.

-It goes without saying that giving your focused attention is one of the best things you can do to learn efficiently.
-It may be tempting to use another device or engage with someone or something else in your surroundings rather than the class that you are a participant in.
-Side conversations with other students via another means of communication should be avoided.
-Show respect to the important learning process that you are engaged in during the online class, just as you would if you were physically present in person with your classmates.
-If you have to slip out of the class for a brief period, it is advisable that you indicate this in the chat, particularly if you are part of a small class or are expected to make a presentation during the class.
+It goes without saying that giving your focused attention is one of the best things you can do to learn efficiently and effectively.
+It may be tempting to use some device or engage with someone or something else in your surroundings rather than the class in which you are participating.
+Side conversations with other students should be avoided.
+Show respect to the lecturer, your peers and the learning process that you are engaged in during class.
+Remember too that lecturers are still required to be available for "office hours", and that you may contact them via email for assistance with clarifying difficult material etc. Keep in mind that there are some good points that may be shared in class, and you do not want to miss these points.
+It is a good idea to take notes during the lectures as you will have this later to rely on.

-7. Participate fully.
+6. Participate fully.

-Participating fully may look different depending on what your Instructor is expecting of you at any particular moment.
-At times, your Instructor will be leading the class in a discussion and this is when it is most important to speak up and share your thoughts.
-Of course, if your Instructor is simply sharing instructions with you, then participating fully means paying close attention to be sure you understand, writing anything down you do not want to forget, and being ready to ask any questions you have about confusing sections when the Instructor is done.
+Participating fully may look different depending on what your lecturer is expecting of you at any particular moment.
+At times, your lecturer will be leading the class in a discussion, and this is when it is most important to speak up and share your thoughts.
+Of course, if your instructor is simply sharing instructions with you, then participating fully means paying close attention to, ensuring that you understand, writing down anything you do not want to forget, and being ready to ask questions and seek clarifications about confusing sections when the lecturer is done.

 Avoid the tendency of some students to sit back and observe.
-When there is a glowing screen in front of us, we can default to passive spectator mode.
-Even if it is just taking notes, make the most of each online class by becoming as active a learner as you can be.
-Remember too that Lecturers are still required to be available for "office hours", and that you may contact them via email for assistance with clarifying difficult material etc.
+When a lecture is being given, it is not uncommon to default to passive spectator mode.
+Even if it is just taking notes, make the most of each class by becoming as active a learner as you can be.

-8. Review your notes and the recording later.
+7. Review your notes later.

-Recordings of the classes are generally available one hour after the online session.
-It may be helpful to some students to use their notes and the recording for extra review of concepts that might have been difficult.
-Challenging concepts may not make sense on the first time through, but reviewing the recording again the next day might clarify all your questions.
-Keep in mind that it is always possible that the recording will fail or there will be a glitch in the technology.
-It is a good idea to take notes during the live sessions and not only rely on re-watching later.
+It may be helpful to some students to use their notes for extra review of concepts that might have been difficult.
+Challenging concepts may not make sense the first time through but reviewing the notes again the same or the next day might clarify all your questions.

-9. Keep up with all readings and assignments.
+8. Keep up with all readings and assignments.

-One of the challenges posed by online learning is the increased level of responsibility that students will have for their own learning.
+One of the challenges posed with tertiary level learning is the increased level of responsibility that students will have for their own learning.
 It can be tempting to put off readings and assignments.
 Doing this once can have a spiral effect; you are likely to fall behind if you keep putting off readings and assignments.

-Avoid the panic and the feeling of constantly being behind by setting up routines for yourself that ensure you are always on top of your assignments and readings.
-Adopt a mindset that each day you will review readings and focus on specific assignments and learning.
+Avoid the panic and the feeling of constantly having to catch up by setting up routines for yourself that ensure you are always on top of your assignments and readings.
+A best practice that is recommended is that for every hour you spend in class, you should plan to spend two to three hours out of class working independently on course assignments and to review readings.
 Give yourself breaks and set micro-goals to ensure that you keep up the motivation.